MeshEnvy/lobbs/README.md

-# LoBBS - Meshtastic BBS on the Firmware
+# LoBBS - Firmware-based BBS for Meshtastic

 **A Meshtastic firmware plugin providing a full bulletin board system**